MR-Addict/Digital-Filter/README.md

 };
 ```

-And you need to clear a **FIRFilter** struct and pass above two arreies to it.
+And you need to declear a **FIRFilter** struct and pass above two arreies to it.

 ```c
 FIRFilter FIRRoll;